 - Keep the ground masala aside.

-- Add in the chicken pieces, some salt and, saute the chicken till 30% cooked.
+- Add in the chicken pieces, some salt and, saute the chicken till it starts to brown.

-- Add OFGs Bharwan Masala and pepper powder & Cook for 2-5 minutes.
+- Add OFGs Chettinadu Masala & Cook for 2-5 minutes.

 - Keep the pan uncovered and let the chicken cook on medium-high heat until the Masala looks lustrous.
 Mix the chicken every now and then to avoid scorching at the bottom of the pan.